======================================================================

 commonly called alumina.

-It can be found in nature in the mineral corundum, α-alumina;
+It can be found in nature in the mineral corundum, the α-alumina

 very hard (Mohs hardness 9), has a high melting point of 2045 °C, has

-very low volatility, is chemically inert, and a good electrical
+very low volatility, is chemically inert, and is a good electrical

-insulator, it is often used in abrasives (such as toothpaste), as a
+insulator.
+It is often used in abrasives (such as sandpaper) as a

-material for the electrolytic production of aluminium.
-Sapphire and
+for the electrolytic production of aluminium.
+Sapphire and ruby are

-ruby are impure corundum contaminated with trace amounts of other
+impure corundum contaminated with trace amounts of other metals.

-metals.
-The two main oxide-hydroxides, AlO(OH), are boehmite and
+The two main oxide-hydroxides, AlO(OH), are boehmite and diaspore.

 nordstrandite, which differ in their crystalline structure